Algebraic properties of the group inverse: Decompositions with respect to an idempotent

-Very important tool in working with generalized inverses is the representation of an arbitrary element $a\in\mathcal{R}$ in the matrix form using idempotent(s).
+Very important tool in work with generalized inverses is a representation of an arbitrary element $a\in\mathcal{R}$ in the matrix form using idempotent(s).
 There are two standard ways to represent an arbitrary element of a ring with unit in the matrix form: using one or two idempotents.
-Matrix representation using two idempotents $p$ and $q$ is the most often used in $C^*-$algebras and unital rings with involution, see for example the novel work of Djordjevi\'{c} and Mihajlovi\'{c} \cite{MIHAJLOVIC}.
+Matrix representations based on the usage of two idempotents $p$ and $q$ are most often exploited in $C^*-$algebras and unital rings with involution, see for example novel work of Djordjevi\'{c} and Mihajlovi\'{c} \cite{MIHAJLOVIC}.
 Since our setting is much coarser than this, we choose using only one idempotent and describe this in the sequel.
-But first, let us remind ourselves how the usual representation using an idempotent looks like for the algebra of linear bounded operators.\\[3mm] If $\mathcal{H}$ is a Hilbert space, by $\mathcal{B}(\mathcal{H})$ we denote the algebra of linear bounded operators on $\mathcal{H}$.
-It is an algebra with the unit $I$, where $I$ is the identity operator.
-Let $P\in\mathcal{B}(\mathcal{H})$ be an idempotent, $P^2=P.$ Then the matrix representation of $P$ associated with the space decomposition $H=\mathcal{R}(P)\oplus\mathcal{N}(P)$ is that is $P=I\oplus 0$.
-Arbitrary idempotent $Q\in\mathcal{B}(\mathcal{H})$, $Q^2=Q,$ has matrix representation with respect to the space decomposition $\mathcal{H}=\mathcal{R}(P)\oplus\mathcal{N}(P).$ Since $Q^2=Q$ we obtain \\ Analogously, let $p\in\mathcal{R}^\bullet$.
-It is easily checked that if $p$ is an idempotent, then $1-p$ is an idempotent as well.
-We call it complementary idempotent related to $p$ and sometimes denote it by $\overline{p}$.
-Let $a\in \mathcal{R}$.
-Then we write
+But first, let us remind ourselves how the usual representation using an idempotent looks like for the algebra of linear bounded operators.